Skip to Content

 Mention Iceland and I guarantee that the Northern Lights are among the first things you think of.
-But how easy is it to see the lights?
-And when is the best time to see the Northern Lights in Iceland?
-Read this in-depth guide – with everything you need to know to plan your trip.
+But when is the best time to see the Northern Lights in Iceland?
+And how do you see them?
+Read this in-depth guide – packed with everything you need to know.

 Oh, Iceland – there’s something about this wild and rugged island that I just cannot resist.